vishalsingh2972/Elon-Musk-Everywhere/README.md

 ## Installation
 To install this application before it is published in the Chrome Web Store, simply download the files from this repository and extract them to a new folder.
 In Chrome, go to chrome://extensions.
 Enable developer mode, then click on "Load unpacked" and select the new folder containing the extracted repository files.

-Finally, enable the extension and have fun seeing Elon Musk's face on every website you visit.
+Finally, enable the extension and enjoy seeing Elon Musk's face on every website you visit from now on.